Observational Measures of Halo Properties Beyond Mass: Discussion

 \subsection{Galaxy Sizes}

 We have also shown that many past galaxy size models do not provide good matches to observed two-point correlation functions (Section \ref{s:size_results}).
 Spin-based models predict that galaxy sizes should increase in very dense environments, which they do not appear to do in observations, both in this paper and in previous studies \citep[e.g.,][]{Spindler17,Hearin19,Rodriguez20}.
 This applies regardless of whether one is considering all galaxies (Section \ref{s:size_results}) or discs only (Appendix \ref{a:discs}), although the modeling for disc galaxies is subject to additional theoretical uncertainties.
-It may yet be possible to improve spin-based models by using the spin and halo radius at the time of stellar mass assembly, since haloes in dense environments have different spin and mass assembly histories \citep{Lee16,Mansfield_Kravtsov20}.
-However, this investigation is beyond the scope of this paper.
+We have tested several alternate prescriptions for spin-correlated galaxy sizes beyond those considered here, but have not been able to find any that perform significantly better than those shown in this paper.
+For example, we have tested taking both the Peebles spin and halo radius from the time of the halo's peak mass, and we have also tested using the \cite{Mo98} formula directly, which introduces a concentration dependence to galaxy sizes.
+Both perform very similarly to the existing Peebles spin model shown in Section \ref{s:size_results}.

 Hydrodynamical simulations have uniformly found relatively little correlation between halo spin and galaxy size \citep[e.g.,][]{Desmond17,Jiang19}.
 We find that the alternate concentration-based model in \cite{Jiang19} results in clustering differences between large and small galaxies that are much more pronounced than allowed by observations.
 This suggests that the \cite{Jiang19} model is incomplete.
 We have briefly tested whether accounting for observational uncertainties in measuring galaxy sizes could improve the model's performance; however, no amount of scatter added to the model gave a match to clustering on both one-halo and two-halo scales.
 We also test the null hypothesis in \cite{Desmond17} of no correlation between galaxy size and halo properties, finding that it predicts clustering differences much smaller than observed (Appendix \ref{a:discs}).